sahilo/aws-modernization-with-corestack/content/010_introduction/10_foreword.ee.md

 weight: 10
 ---

-# How did we get here?
+# How did we get here? testing 1 2 3 lol

 The cloud lies at the heart of any enterprise digital transformation initiative, but there are numerous challenges with cloud adoption: